 Both are very reliable for these places and I rarely slipped, even in the most dangerous spots.
 Here is a video of me hiking Peekamoose Blue Hole with a pair of them:

+By car, it’ll literally take you 30 seconds to reach (from the Peekamoose parking lot), and by foot it’s only about a 5 minute walk.
 It’s a pretty big 50 foot waterfall that is very scenic, and we were fortunate to not have anyone else in the area when we went there!
-It’s also on my top 10 list of waterfalls in the Catskills worth seeing.
+Also a fun fact, there are multiple waterfalls in New York State that have the name Buttermilk Falls.

-5) Avoid going to Peekamoose Blue Hole on weekends!
+Avoid going to Peekamoose Blue Hole on weekends: